0xN0x/System-bot/README.md

-# System-bot - A Discord bot
+# System-bot - Moderative and user-friendly discord bot using discord.js